-Kelly Carmichael Booz is running for Alexandria School Board in District B
+Kelly Carmichael Booz is serving on the Alexandria School Board in District B

 Kelly is a mom, wife, and life-long educator passionate about public education.

-When I previously served on the Alexandria School Board, seven of us on the nine-member body were brand new to the board.
-I served during a relatively normal time (before COVID-19 and before an uptick in divisive politics), but as a new member it was a steep learning curve navigating the budget process, reviewing and setting policies for the division, and managing the superintendent.
+When I previously served on the Alexandria School Board, I served during a relatively normal time (before COVID-19 and before an uptick in divisive politics) when we focused on the budget, reviewing and setting policies for the division, and managing the superintendent.

 Thank you for taking the time to read this and get to know me a little better.
-I am so excited about this opportunity to put my experience to work for you and our public schools.
+I am so honored to serve and put my experience to work for you and our public schools.

 20+ Years of Experience in Education